qwrobins/claude-code-sub-agents/development/README.md

    - **golang-developer** for Go services and concurrent programming
    - **ruby-developer** for Ruby applications and scripting
    - **rails-developer** for Rails web applications
+   - **react-developer** for React applications and component libraries
    - **nextjs-developer** for Next.js web applications
 3. **kubernetes-developer** handles cloud-native application development and Kubernetes deployment
 4. **sql-developer** handles database programming and query optimization